T-Troll/alienfx-tools/Doc/alienfx-gui.md

 Click again to remove grid sell from current light, right-click (or click-and-drag) to clear grid cell(s).
 Left-click at already assigned cell to select corresponding light (and it's device).

 Optionally, you can set current light name using name field into "Light" block.
+Use "Key" button to assign light name by pressing corresponding keyboard key.

 ## Fans and Power